platformsh/config-reader-python/README.md

 The `route()` method takes a single string for the route ID ("main" in this case) and returns the corresponding route array.
 If the route is not found it will throw an exception.

-To access all routes, or to search for a route that has no ID, the `routes()` method returns an associative array of routes keyed by their URL.
+To access all routes, or to search for a route that has no ID, the `routes()` method returns an dictionary of routes keyed by their URL.
 That mirrors the structure of the `PLATFORM_ROUTES` environment variable.

 If called in the build phase an exception is thrown.